JumpStart Adventures 6th Grade: Mission Earthquest: Monument Mischief

 A.R.T.'s robots are now destroying the world landmarks.
-You must move the pogo-pod around the monument.
+The players must move the pogo-pod around the monument.
 On the left side of the screen there is a passage about ancient history with blanks in it.
 When the pogo-pod lands on a particular brick, it will light up with a color that matches the color of one of the blanks in the passage and it will fill a word.
-If you think it's the right word they would select it.
+If they think it is the right word they would select it.
 When all the blanks are filled in, the user returns the pogo-pod to the top of the screen.
-Naturally, you must avoid scorpion-bots while on the monument.
-Also, there's a bag of coal with energy.
-If you snag a coal, it will gain your bonus pod life back.
+Naturally, the players must avoid scorpion-bots while on the monument.
+Also, there is a bag of coal with energy.
+If they snag a coal, it will gain their bonus pod life back.
 The background varies depending on the country where the game is played.
 The countries are Egypt, Greece, and China.